ChatPose: Chatting about 3D Human Pose: Conclusions

 \section{Conclusions}

 \model makes a first step towards integrating 3D human pose estimation with the general reasoning capabilities of LLMs.
 This study teaches us several things.
 First, multimodal LLMs can be fine-tuned to infer 3D human pose from images.
 In particular, they are able to infer the real-valued rotations of human body parts.
 To our knowledge, this is the first demonstration that such models can directly solve this task.
 Second, the model can connect 3D human pose with language.
 This is important because it opens up many possibilities both for applications and for training.
 Third, we have demonstrated new use cases in which a user can chat with the language model about 3D human pose using text and images.
-These contributions establish the first requirements for future work.
 We think this is the beginning of a rich space that will open up new ways of training and using LLMs to reason about 3D human pose.

-\paragraph{Limitations.} The accuracy of our 3D pose estimation from images falls below recent special-purpose 3D human regressors.
-This is not surprising and there are many avenues to improve this going forward.
-Key among them is the need for better quality data relating language to pose.
-It is now well established that high-quality data is critical for LLM performance.

-Additionally, freezing the vision encoding part presents a limitation; CLIP's limited focus on localization hinders pose accuracy, and alternatives like ViTPose~\cite{xu2022vitpose} lack comprehensive scene interpretation.
-These issues could potentially be resolved by employing a more robust backbone capable of interpreting images at both a high level and with precise localization, or by fine-tuning the entire model with larger datasets.

-At present, asking implicit pose questions after reasoning does not consistently lead to precise poses.
-This could be improved by including the SMPL pose in instruction-following data for multi-turn conversations.
-Despite this, we believe \model is the first AI agent that can have a conversation about images of humans and the 3D poses of the people.